What is cervical mucus?

 |

-Time to read 14 min
+Time to read 15 min

-This article breaks it all down for you: how to observe your cervical mucus, understand its signals, and optimize your chances of conception or natural contraception, while keeping an eye on your intimate health.
+This article breaks it all down for you: how to observe your cervical mucus, understand its signals and optimize your chances of conception or natural contraception, while keeping an eye on your intimate health.

 In this article, you’ll find:

 Essential to the female reproductive system, it maintains vaginal balance and serves as an indicator of fertile periods.
-Its predictable changes, from dry to stretchy, help identify the phases of the cycle.
+Its predictable changes, from dry to stretchy, help identify the different phases of the cycle.

-Cervical mucus has a dual function:
+Cervical mucus has a dual role:

 Cervical mucus is closely linked to female sex hormones.

-Hormonal fluctuations also influence cervical mucus pH.
+Hormonal fluctuations also influence the pH of cervical mucus.

 Summary chart of cervical mucus changes